-In General, the time duration for this certificate remains as under:
+In best scenario, the time duration for this certificate remains as under:

-- For Moving Application to the TDS Jurisdictional Officer (Internal computerised process in Income Tax Department) – 4 days
+- For Moving Application to the TDS Jurisdictional Officer (Internal computerized process in Income Tax Department) – 4 days

 - For Complying the TDS Officer Queries – 2 Days